 Golf course superintendent honored for advocacy efforts, advancement of association priority issues and congressional outreach

 Lawrence, Kan.
-(Nov.
-16, 2021) David H. Robinson, certified golf course superintendent (CGCS) and senior director of golf grounds at Marriott Golf in Ocoee, Fla., has been named a Grassroots Ambassador Leadership Award winner from the Golf Course Superintendents Association of America (GCSAA).
+(Oct.
+10, 2023) – Donald Garrett Jr., CGCS, golf course superintendent at the Walker Golf Course at Clemson (S.C.)
+University, has been named a Grassroots Ambassador Leadership Award winner from the Golf Course Superintendents Association of America (GCSAA).

 The Grassroots Ambassador Leadership Award, presented quarterly in partnership with The Toro Co., recognizes and honors individuals who have demonstrated growth in advocacy and advancement of the GCSAA Priority Issues Agenda through congressional outreach and relationship development with a member of Congress.
-Through Toro, the winners will receive a trip to take part in the 2022 National Golf Day in Washington, D.C.
+Through Toro, the winners receive a trip to take part in the annual National Golf Day event in Washington, D.C.